Camo overshirt, selvedge shirt and bamboo jeans: 3 new designs unearthed from Japan

 5️⃣Add a wool bomber jacket for the cold.

-For an urban stroll
+For an urban walk

-"I like color contrasts, which is why I wanted to wear this shirt over a very light top.
+"I love color contrasts, which is why I wanted to wear this shirt over a very light top.
 Richer in texture and warmer than a simple white t-shirt?
 Our ecru funnel neck sweater of course.

-At the bottom, I extend the blue of the shirt with our neppy pants.
+Below, I extend the blue of the shirt with our neppy pants.

--David, Community Manager
+- David, Community Manager

 Europe US